Devchonka/Fun_Stuff/baby_names/README.md

-This is a quick excersize to learn Python.
-It's for the online lectures posted by Google Eng Ed.
+This excersize is based on an assignment for the online lectures posted by Google Eng Ed.

 Licensed under the Apache License, Version 2.0 http://www.apache.org/licenses/LICENSE-2.0